SurajGupta125/weather-web/README.md

+ Weather App (Search Weather of Any Place in India)

-weather-web (Search only in Indian State and Popular Place) This is a simple Weather App that I built using HTML, CSS, and JavaScript.
+This is a simple Weather App that I built using HTML, CSS, and JavaScript.
 With this app, I can search the weather of any city or even a small place in India.
 All the weather data comes from the OpenWeather API.